 Infertility counseling can’t help me have a child.

 It’s true that your therapist can’t “fix” everything.
 Infertility is a reality, and we would never undermine the physical, medical and logistical challenges you’re experiencing.
 Instead, we want to assure you that you don’t have to face those challenges alone.
 You are valuable and worthwhile, and you deserve support.
 We can help you cope, feel better and trust that you have an ally on your side.
 And, we can offer clarity and pathways to tangible solutions.
+The psychological impact of infertility can be profound.
+You deserve to have a partner to help you cope.

 I don’t have time for therapy.